Mindful Eating: A Path to a Healthy Body Class 6 Question Answer Science Chapter 3

 Question 3.

 A teacher says that good food may act as medicine.
-Ravi is curious about this statement and has some questions for his teachers.
+Ravi is curious about this statement and has some questions for his teacher.
 List at least two questions that he can ask.

 Answer: